alan-hicks/django-dmarc/docs/index.rst

 Django DMARC
 ============

-**Making it easier to manage DMARC reports**
+**Managing DMARC aggregate and feedback reports**

-Designed to quickly and easily import DMARC aggregate feedback reports.
+Designed to quickly and easily manage DMARC aggregate and feedback reports.

 Contents
 ========